FairwindsOps/charts/stable/goldilocks/README.md

 ## Major Version Upgrade Notes

+## Upgrading from v3.x.x to v4.x.x

+There are no breaking changes, but the goldilocks controller and dashboard have had some major tweaks so they can work with more workload controllers.
+To allow v4.0.0+ to work with more than Deployments, the main change here is in RBAC permissions so that the goldilocks service accounts can access all resources in the `apps/v1`.

 ## *BREAKING* Upgrading from v2.x.x to v3.x.x

 In this change, the `installVPA` value and corresponding hooks have been removed in favor of the sub-chart.
 The recommended path forward is to remove the hook-installed resources and manage the VPA installation with the [Fairwinds VPA Chart](https://github.com/FairwindsOps/charts/tree/master/stable/vpa)